-Fort Lauderdale Playground Injury Attorney
+Fort Lauderdale Playground Accident Attorney

 Playground accidents can occur at school, daycare, or in private play areas.
 While some injuries are truly “accidental,” resulting from typical childhood activities, some are preventable incidents.
 Dangerous and defective play equipment, property hazards like sharp sticks or rusty metal, and lack of proper supervision are all examples of preventable factors in playground injuries.
-If your child recently suffered a serious injury during playtime, consider your legal options with the help of experienced Fort Lauderdale playground injury attorneys Jason and Debi Chalik.
+If your child recently suffered a serious injury during playtime, consider your legal options with the help of experienced Fort Lauderdale playground accident attorneys Jason and Debi Chalik.
 An individual or establishment may be responsible for your child’s harms.

 When Is a Childhood Injury Negligence?